aschaeffer/rust-ecs-poc/README.md

 - [ ] The entity system is a network of properties which are connected with connectors in order to control the data flow from one entity to another
 - [ ] The underlying data store technology is a graph database which is embedded in the application
-- [ ] The entities are reactive.
+- [ ] The entities/relations are reactive.
 This means the properties of the entity/relation are processed internally using reactive technologies (for example an entity of type AND outputs the result of a boolean and operation of the two boolean inputs)